rogerthat39/node-express-address-site/README.md

 5. Run the project using ```node app.js```.
 6. The site should be running on [localhost:3000](http://localhost:3000).

-Note: it doesn't seem to work very well on Firefox - you may need to use Chrome.
+Note: sometimes it doesn't seem to work very well on Firefox - you may need to use Chrome.